KeystoneHQ/Smart-Contract-Metadata-Registry/README.md

 # Contracts Meta Repo
-A collection of contract data like names, [contract metadata](https://docs.soliditylang.org/en/v0.8.6/metadata.html) and other data fields.
+This is a collection of contract data such as names, [contract metadata](https://docs.soliditylang.org/en/v0.8.6/metadata.html) and other data fields.

-This repo is hoping to collect data as much as possible, so offline signer like hardware wallets can use this information to decode the transaction to provide user-friendly information as much as possible.
+This repo hopes to collect as much data as possible so offline signers like hardware wallets can use it to decode transactions for a better user-friendly experience.

 ## Structure
-all the contract meta data are grouped by chain. and for each contract, it has a json file which is named by contract address.
+all of the contract metadata is grouped by chain.
+For each contract, it has a json file with  the contract address as its name.

-for each json file there are these fields.
+For each json file, there are these fields:

 ```
 {